 Borrowing

-When you sell your assets it means closing your position on that specific asset.
-If you have long term crypto holdings and are bullish on the asset, you would be giving up the potential value appreciation.
-With borrowing you are accessing liquidity (working capital) without selling your long term crypto-asset holdings.
-Majority of borrowing observed in existing liquidity protocols stems from crypto startups covering their operating expenses and users leveraging their holdings.
+When you sell your assets you close out your position on that specific asset.
+If you have long term crypto holdings or are long on the asset, you would forfeit all potential value appreciation.
+When you instead borrow you are able to access liquidity without selling your assets.
+Most users complete borrows to access working capital and leverage their holdings.

 How do I borrow?

-Borrowing is enabled once you supply any supported asset (Supply Markets section) to be used as collateral (more details can be found in the Supplying & Earning FAQ).
-Once complete, browse over to the Borrow Markets section and click on “Borrow” for the asset you want to open a new loan in.
-Set the amount you want to borrow based on your supplied assets that would be used as a collateral backing for the loan.
+Borrowing is enabled once you supply any supported asset (instructions for supplying assets outlined in the Liqwid App User Guide) allowed to be used as collateral.
+Once complete, browse to the Assets to Borrow section and click on “Borrow” for the asset you want to initiate a loan in.
+Select the amount you want to borrow and the collateral distribution for the position.
+You can always update your loan position's collateral distribution after opening a new loan.

 How much can I borrow?